 Giulio’s discography includes Don Carlos (Unitel Classica) and Rigoletto (Premiere Opera, DVD) by Verdi, as well as Guillaume Tell (Naxos) and Soirées musicales (Urania Records) by Rossini.
 For Rubicon Classics, he has recorded Liszt’s Don Sanche and Wolf-Ferrari’s Quatro rusteghi.

-Among his future engagements are the Duke of Mantua (Rigoletto) at both La Fenice and Naples Teatro San Carlo, Ismaele (Nabucco) at Opéra Royal de Wallonie-Liège, Edgardo (Lucia di Lammermoor) at the Angers Nantes and Rennes Operas.
-He will sing Verdi’s Requiem with the Orchestra La Verdi in Milan, Barcelona and Amsterdam.
+Among his future engagements are, among other operatic works, Pollione (Norma) at Luglio Musicale Trapanese, the Duke of Mantua (Rigoletto) at Naples Teatro San Carlo and Edgardo (Lucia di Lammermoor) at the Angers Nantes and Rennes Operas.